yhsmedia/preschool/pages/ss_lessons/lazarus-come-forth.md

 page: "26"
 theme: "Jesus is God and nothing is too hard for Him."
 scripture: ""
-memory-verse: ""My God shall supply all your need."
+memory-verse: '"My God shall supply all your need."
 Phil.
-4:19"
+4:19'
 ---

 [Let's Learn about God Lesson Guide](/teacher-guides/let's-learn-about-god-teacher-guide.pdf)